pstatho/fusionpbx-docs/source/getting_started/lets_encrypt.rst

  # turn off the ncurses UI, we want this to be run as a cronjob
  text = True

+ # renewal to be done in non-interactive mode
+ non-interactive = True

  # authenticate by placing a file in the webroot (under .well-known/acme-upatechallenge/)
  # and then letting LE fetch it
  authenticator = webroot